PavloOps/python_generation/README.md

 https://discord.com/invite/xZmV6AaBk8

-now I'm working on the part "Working with csv-files"
+now I'm working on the part "Working with JSON-files"